 1. What is the provincial flower of Ontario?

-- The provincial flower of Ontario is the Trillium.
 2. Which flower is known for its resilience and wide range of colors in Canadian gardens?

 - The Daylily is known for its resilience and a wide range of colors in Canadian gardens.
-3. What is the significance of the Red Clover in Canada?

 - The Red Clover is the national flower of Prince Edward Island and has historical significance, being used by early settlers for its medicinal properties and as a livestock feed.
-4. What flower is uniquely adapted to the harsh conditions of the Arctic?

 - The Arctic Poppy is uniquely adapted to the harsh conditions of the Arctic, where it blooms in the brief summer months.